Table of Contents

 - Include Proof of Payment: If required, provide evidence of payment for the OSHC policy.
 This can be a receipt or confirmation email from the insurance provider.

-Visa Conditions and Obligations
+Visa Conditions And Obligations

 1. Conditions Attached to the Visa